Skip to main content

 What are the signs and symptoms of trichomoniasis?

 You may not have any symptoms.
+You are still able to spread the infection to your partner, even if you have no symptoms.
 If you have symptoms, they usually appear 5 to 28 days after you were exposed.
 If young children and teenagers get trichomoniasis, it may be a sign of sexual abuse.
 Tell a healthcare provider immediately if you suspect sexual abuse.
+One or more of the following may develop:

 How is trichomoniasis diagnosed?

-Your healthcare provider will ask questions about your sexual history.
-Tell him or her if you have a history of STIs.
-This will help determine the cause of your symptoms.
+Your healthcare provider will ask questions about your symptoms and sexual history.
+Tell your provider if you have a history of STIs.
+Your provider will examine your genitals.
 You may need the following:

 How is trichomoniasis treated?

-You will need to take antibiotic medicine to kill the parasite, even if you have no symptoms.
+You will need to take antibiotics to treat the parasite infection, even if you have no symptoms.
 Tell your sex partners that you have trichomoniasis.
 Anyone you have had sex with recently must also be treated.
 If your partner is not treated, they may give the infection back to you or infect someone else.
-Take your medicine as ordered until it is gone, even if you feel better.
-Do not have sex until both you and your partner have taken all of your medicine, and your symptoms are gone.
+Take your medicine as ordered until it is completely gone, even if you feel better.
+Do not have sex until both you and your partner have taken all your medicine, and your symptoms are gone.
 Ask your healthcare provider when it is safe to have sex again.

 Treatment options